enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 In v2.x, `iconCount` would be 1.
 In v3.x, it will be 2.
 This is because in v2.x it would find all of the elements matching the selector, and then remove any duplicates.
-Since `ICONS.success` is included twice in the render tree, but it's a constant that's reused, it would show up as a duplicate in the eyes of Enzyme v2.x.
-In Enzyme v3, the elements that are traversed are transformations of the underlying react elements, and are thus different references, resulting in two elements being found.
+Since `ICONS.success` is included twice in the render tree, but it's a constant that's reused, it would show up as a duplicate in the eyes of enzyme v2.x.
+In enzyme v3, the elements that are traversed are transformations of the underlying react elements, and are thus different references, resulting in two elements being found.

 Although this is a breaking change, I believe the new behavior is closer to what people would actually expect and want.
-Having Enzyme wrappers be immutable results in more deterministic tests that are less prone to flakiness from external factors.
+Having enzyme wrappers be immutable results in more deterministic tests that are less prone to flakiness from external factors.

 ## `children()` now has slightly different meaning

-Enzyme has a `.children()` method which is intended to return the rendered children of a wrapper.
+enzyme has a `.children()` method which is intended to return the rendered children of a wrapper.

 When using `mount(...)`, it can sometimes be unclear exactly what this would mean.
 Consider for example the following react components: